trtb/rtb_argparse/README.md

 - `formaters.ArgumentDefaultsHelpFormatter`:

-Modification of the argparse.ArgumentDefaultsHelpFormatter, it displays the default value of each option even if an option does not have a help string.
+Modification of the argparse.ArgumentDefaultsHelpFormatter, it displays the default value of each argument even if an argument does not have a help string.

 - `formaters.Formatter`: